makerdao/community/governance/polls/MIP9 Community Greenlight Poll - RAI - September 6, 2021.md

 start_date: 2021-09-06T16:00:00
 end_date: 2021-09-20T16:00:00
 ---
-# Poll: Community Greenlight Poll - RARE (SuperRare) - September 06, 2021
+# Poll: Community Greenlight Poll - RAI (Rai Reflex Index) - September 6, 2021

 The Governance Facilitators have placed a governance poll into the [voting system](https://vote.makerdao.com/polling) as part of their responsibilities as defined in [MIP9: Community Greenlight](https://mips.makerdao.com/mips/details/MIP9).
 This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for fourteen days beginning on Monday, September 06 at 16:00 UTC.